puchake/NN-market-collapser/README.md

 # market-teller

-This project is an attempt to create AI capable of predicting stock prices.
-We (authors) are only beginners in the field of machine learning, so this isn't and is not going to be anything capable of breaking the market.
-It's rather a fun and practical way to learn more about the neural networks.
+This project is an attempt to create AI capable of predicting stock prices with recurrent neural networks.

 ## Overview of the model